tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ##### Counting rounds in asynchronous networks

 Although the guarantee of eventual delivery is decoupled from notions of 'real time', it is nonetheless desirable to characterize the running time of asynchronous protocols.
-The standard approach is for the adverse to assign each message a virtual round number, subject to the condition that every (*r*-1) message between correct nodes must be delivered before any (*r*+1) message is sent.
+The standard approach is for the adversary to assign each message a virtual round number, subject to the condition that every (*r*-1) message between correct nodes must be delivered before any (*r*+1) message is sent.

-### *The Problem with Timing Assumptions*
+### The Problem with Timing Assumptions

 The problem with both synchronous and partially synchronous assumptions is that "the protocols based on timing assumptions are unsuitable for decentralized, cryptocurrency settings, where network links can be unreliable, network speeds change rapidly, and network delays may even be adversarially induced."[[6]]

 #### Denial of Service Attack

-Basing a protocol on timings, exposes the network to Denial of Service attacks.
+Basing a protocol on timings, exposes the network to Denial of Service (DoS) attacks.
 A synchronous protocol will be deemed unsafe if a DoS slows down the network sufficiently.
 Even though a partially synchronous protocol would be safe, it would be unable to operate, as the messages would be exposed to interference.

 An asynchronous protocol would be able to function under a DoS attack, however it is difficult to reach consensus, as it is impossible to know if the network is under attack, or if a particular message is delayed by the protocol itself.